Tithand/Playermapper/README.md

 3.3.5a Video Demo
 [![335a Demo](https://github.com/CDawg/Playermapper/blob/master/demo/335a_vid.jpg)](https://youtu.be/BMf5aOFGuiE)

 > Please do NOT fill out a github issue saying that a feature is broken without checking this list first!
+I will only help those that have cloned the repo and using the latest commit.
+This project is continually evolving with improvements made almost weekly.
+If you are not using the latest commit, you will not get help.

 <h3>Tasklist</h3>
 <b>Completed Maps:</b>